shmuelhizmi/react-fullstack/packages/fullstack/README.md

 };
 ```

-next after we finished declaring all of our client components in our shared package we are going to move on to the server
+next, after we finished declaring all of our client components in our shared package we are going to move on to the server

 ```tsx
 // server/src/index